A teacher died trying to save students from a school shooter who killed a girl just before her Sweet 16

 Jean Kuczka and Alexandria Bell were on the brink of celebrating exciting milestones in their lives.

-Kuczka, 61, was getting ready to retire after a long, illustrious career teaching, her daughter Abigail Kuczka told CNN.

-But an inexplicable shooting rampage at Central Visual and Performing Arts High School in St. Louis destroyed those dreams and shattered the victims' families.
+But a shooting rampage Monday at Central Visual and Performing Arts High School in St. Louis destroyed those dreams and shattered the victims' families.
+It was at least the 67th shooting this year on US school grounds, with a 19-year-old wielding an AR-15-style rifle, over 600 rounds of ammunition and more than a dozen high-capacity magazines, police have said; he died after a gun battle with officers.

-"My daughter was planning on coming out here to California and celebrate her birthday with me on November 18," Alexandria's father Andre Bell told KSDK.
+"My daughter was planning on coming out here to California and celebrate her birthday with me on November 18," Alexandria's father Andre Bell told CNN affiliate KSDK.

 "But now we have to plan her funeral."

-Note: Correction: A photo caption in this story previously misspelled Alexandria Bell's first name.